 SPSS DATESUM Function

-A researcher wants to contact respondents 3 months after they entered the hospital.
-However, 7 days prior to contacting them, they should be sent a notification for this.
-The syntax below shows how to do so.
-The result is shown in the screenshot that follows.
+So say I want to contact respondents 3 months after they entered the hospital.
+However, 7 days before contacting them, they should be sent a notification.
+The syntax below shows how to add both dates to our data.

 compute contact_date = datesum(entry_date,3,'months').